MyIntervals/emogrifier/README.md

 * Emogrifier automatically converts the provided (X)HTML into HTML5, i.e.,
   self-closing tags will lose their slash.
 To keep your HTML valid, it is recommended to use HTML5 instead of one of the XHTML variants.

+## Contributing

+Contributions in the form of bug reports, feature requests, or pull requests are more than welcome. :pray: Please have a look at our [contribution guidelines](.github/CONTRIBUTING.md) to learn more about how to contribute to Emogrifier.

 ## Steps to release a new version